chrispydizzle/lnkshrnk/README.md

 ```

 ### Unshrink something
-Visiting the url will redirect you to the original url.
+Visiting the shrunken url will redirect you to the original url.
 But if you just want the original url
 ```bash
 curl http://localhost:5000/unshrink -d '{ "url": "http://localhost:5000/go/5fd5085c" }' -H 'Content-Type: application/json'
 ```